Optimal quantitative stability estimates for Alexandrov's Soap Bubble Theorem via Gagliardo-Nirenberg-type interpolation inequalities: Proof of Lemma

 Since $u$ is the solution to \eqref{eq:torsionproblem}, by standard elliptic regularity (see, e.g., \cite{GT}) we have that $u\in C^{1,\al}(\ol{\Om})$ and

 for a constant $C$ only depending on $N,\al$, and the $C^{1,\al}$-regularity of $\Ga$.
 Given a point $z\in \RR^N$, for $x \in \ol{\Om}$ we set

-The following two lemmas are essentially contained in \cite{MP2}, except for the fact that the interior sphere condition used there is replaced by the $C^{1,\al}$-regularity of $\Ga$ (with $0\le \al< 1$) here.
+The following three lemmas are essentially contained in \cite{MP2}, except for the fact that the uniform sphere condition used there is replaced by the $C^{1,\al}$-regularity of $\Ga$ (with $0<\al\le 1$) here.
 This requires some technical modifications that we collect here for the reader's convenience.
 This is in analogy with what was done in \cite[Appendix]{CPY} for the stability results obtained in \cite{MP2,MP3,MP6} concerning Serrin's overdetermined problem.

-We are working with the $C^{1,\al}$-regularity of $\Ga$; nevertheless, we mention that such a parameter may be weakened exploiting the notion of interior pseudo-ball condition in \cite{ABMMZ}.
+We are working with the $C^{1,\al}$-regularity of $\Ga$; nevertheless, we mention that in some results such a parameter may be weakened by exploiting the notion of interior pseudo-ball condition in \cite{ABMMZ}.

-The first lemma adapts to our setting \cite[Lemma~3.1]{MP2}, whereas the second lemma adapts to our setting \cite[Lemma~3.1]{MP2}.
+The first lemma adapts to our setting \cite[Lemma~3.1]{MP2}, whereas the second lemma adapts to our setting \cite[Lemma~3.4]{MP2}.
+The third lemma provides an explicit upper bound for $|\Ga|$, in terms of $N$, $|\Om|$ and the $C^{1,\al}$ regularity of $\Ga$; this will be useful to simplify the dependencies of the constants in our estimates.

 \begin{lem} Given $N\ge2$, let $\Om\subset \RR^N$ be a bounded domain in $\RR^N$ with boundary $\Ga$ of class $C^{1,\al}$ and let $u$ be the solution to \eqref{eq:torsionproblem}.

 Then,

 where $\de_{\Ga}(x)$ is the distance function from $\Ga$, and where $C$ is a positive constant dependent only on $N$ and the $C^{1,\al}$-regularity of $\Om$. \end{lem} \begin{proof} By comparison, we easily obtain the following rough estimate